bfontaine/shortjs/README.md

 # Short.js

-**Short.js** is a small library that shorten text in JS, and that’s all.
+**Short.js** is a small library that shortens text in JS, and that’s all.
 It currently only support numbers.

 ## Usage